 To make the eliminativist picture even more fine-grained, we can focus on the use of multiple modes to figure out what parts of each mode are producing causally relevant results.
 This is where we can use Woodward’s (2006) specification of causal robustness.
 Causal robustness focuses on invariant relationships over manipulations.
 Manipulation is relevant to the case of biomarkers that undergo interventions because some relationships remain invariant while others produce diverging results.
 Trends that survive modified conditions are robust and, to use Woodward’s (2006) reasoning, indicate causal structure.
 We can specify the conditions under which the robust result remains invariant—e.g., some result R occurs under admissible changes in a specified range of conditions C. However, as discussed in Section 3, many biomarkers do not maintain converging results, and results from multiple biomarkers often diverge.
 So we need a robustness account that provides causal information while effectively interpreting diverging as well as converging results.

 Keyser (2016) offers an account of robustness analysis in measurement that consists of the comparison between independent modes of measurement along with the use of theory to make sense of that comparison.
 He illustrates that theory in the presence of diverging measurement results can pinpoint what is producing the divergence.
 For example, when multiple thermometers converge but others diverge, theory is used to analyze the conditions behind the divergence (Keyser 2016, 10).
 Keyser proposes that after initial cross-comparison of measurement methods and results, we use theory to home in on specific physical differences in thermometers—e.g., the liquid used in a given thermometer—in order to explain how those features produce differences in results (2016, 10-11).
-This differential comparison and explanation process in the presence of theory is useful for measurement in terms of specifying causal relations within the measurement set-ups, not only in terms of which conditions are difference makers but also in terms of how error is “tracked”—i.e., located (Keyser 2016, 11).
+This differential comparison and explanation process in the presence of theory is useful for measurement in terms of specifying causal relations within the measurement set-ups, not only in terms of which conditions are difference-makers but also in terms of how error is “tracked”—i.e., located (Keyser 2016, 11).
 This is precisely why this account is useful for biomarkers: Cross-comparison allows for locating relevant causal relations in biomarker measures.
 We can refine and structure Keyser’s (2016) account in order to provide useful steps for our proposed intervention-based robustness methodology.

 The two methods of eliminative robustness can be used in a complementary fashion.
 One focuses on eliminating alternative hypotheses (or revising hypotheses).
 The other can be used to further specify relations between variables within the context of theory.
 We can generate three conditions for robustness analysis in biomarkers, which draw on these two methods.
 These conditions are useful for producing causal information.